SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Abstract

 \section{Abstract}

 In recent years, large language models (LLMs) have transformed natural language understanding through vast datasets and large-scale parameterization.
 Inspired by this success, we present SpecCLIP, a foundation model framework that extends LLM-inspired methodologies to stellar spectral analysis.
 Stellar spectra, akin to structured language, encode rich physical and chemical information about stars.
 By training foundation models on large-scale spectral datasets, our goal is to learn robust and informative embeddings that support diverse downstream applications.
 As a proof of concept, SpecCLIP involves pre-training on two spectral types--LAMOST low-resolution and Gaia XP--followed by contrastive alignment using the CLIP (Contrastive Language-Image Pre-training) framework, adapted to associate spectra from different instruments.
-This alignment is complemented by auxiliary decoders that preserve spectrum-specific information and enable \textit{translation} (prediction) between spectral types, with the former achieved by maximizing mutual information between embeddings and input spectra.
-The result is a cross-spectrum framework enabling intrinsic calibration and flexible applications across instruments.
+This alignment is complemented by auxiliary decoders that preserve spectrum-specific information and enable \textit{translation} (prediction) between spectral types, the former being achieved by maximizing mutual information between embeddings and input spectra.
+The result is a cross-spectrum framework that enables intrinsic calibration and flexible applications across instruments.
 We demonstrate that fine-tuning these models on moderate-sized labeled datasets improves adaptability to tasks such as stellar-parameter estimation and chemical-abundance determination.
-SpecCLIP also enhances the accuracy and precision of parameter estimates benchmarked against external survey data.
-Additionally, its similarity search and cross-spectrum prediction capabilities offer potential for anomaly detection.
+SpecCLIP also enhances the accuracy and precision of parameter estimates bench-marked against external survey data.
+In addition, its similarity search and cross-spectrum prediction capabilities offer potential for anomaly detection.
 Our results suggest that contrastively trained foundation models enriched with spectrum-aware decoders can advance precision stellar spectroscopy.
+Our code {\tt SpecCLIP} is publicly available on \href{https://github.com/Xiaosheng-Zhao/SpecCLIP}{GitHub} {\faGithub}.

 \keywords{Galaxy: stellar content -- stars: fundamental parameters -- stars: distances -- methods: data analysis}